How Many Hearings Will there be in Child Proceedings?

 Final Hearing

 At the Final Hearing, the Court looks at all the evidence in the case to reach to a final decision.
-The Judge will likely put a Child Arrangement Order, or another child Court Order in place.
-Although if everyone can agree, a Court Order won’t be needed.
+The proceedings are will likely to conclude with a Child Arrangement Order.
+The Court will only make an order if it is necessary and in the child’s best interests.

 Speak to a Child Law Solicitor

-Our Family and Child Law Solicitors understand that it’s not always easy to agree on child arrangements with a former partner.
+Our Family Law Solicitors understand that it’s not always easy to agree on child arrangements with a former partner.

 We’ll help to reduce conflict and get the best possible outcome for you and your child as soon as possible.
 Court proceedings shouldn’t affect your child’s life for any longer than they need to.

-Our Child Law Solicitors will work with you and your former partner to take the emotion out of the process and come to an agreement that works best for your family.
+Our Child Law Solicitors will work with you and your former partner to take the emotion out of the process and try to come to an agreement that works best for your family.

 Get in touch, today!